criblio/appscope/website/src/pages/docs/cli-reference.md

   -p, --payloads              Capture payloads of network transactions
-      --remove string         Remove an entry from the global filter -R, --rootdir string        Path to root filesystem of target namespace -u, --userconfig string     Scope an application with a user specified config file; overrides all other settings.
+      --remove string         Remove an entry from the global filter -R, --rootdir string        Path to root filesystem of target namespace --source string         Source identifier for a filter entry -u, --userconfig string     Scope an application with a user specified config file; overrides all other settings.
   -v, --verbosity int         Set scope metric verbosity (default 4)
 ```